Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 Step 2 — Find a Drop-Off Point

-Australia has a well-established collection network.
-Auto-parts stores (Repco, Supercheap Auto, AutoBarn) accept used oil free at most locations, often with a 20–25 litre limit per visit — call ahead to confirm.
-Council recycling and waste-transfer centres run household hazardous waste programs accepting oil, filters, paint and batteries free; search your council site or the Planet Ark "Recycling Near You" directory at recyclingnearyou.com.au.
-Many service stations and workshops accept small volumes as goodwill.
-For larger volumes, look up registered used-oil collectors licensed under your state EPA.
+The U.S. has a well-established collection network.
+Auto-parts stores (AutoZone, O'Reilly or NAPA) accept used oil free at most locations, often with a 5–6 gallon limit per visit — call ahead to confirm.
+City and county recycling and waste-transfer centers run household hazardous waste programs accepting oil, filters, paint and batteries free; search your city or county site or the Earth911 recycling directory at earth911.com.
+Many service stations and shops accept small volumes as goodwill.
+For larger volumes, look up registered used-oil collectors licensed under your state environmental agency.

 Step 3 — Recycle the Old Filter Too

 The filter contains a metal canister, a paper element and residual oil — which classifies the whole thing as hazardous waste.
 Drain it: hold it filter-end down over your pan for at least 12 hours (24 is better), seal it in a zip-lock bag, and take it to the same drop-off as the oil.
-Can you bin a used filter?
+Can you throw a used filter in the trash?
 No — even drained it retains enough residual oil to be hazardous.

 Transporting Used Oil Safely